inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 By embracing the ROSTI methodology and incorporating the aforementioned techniques, IT practitioners can play a vital role in reducing the environmental impact of software systems while delivering high-performance applications.

-I think it's imperative that we prioritize sustainable performance to ensure a greener and more efficient future on Earth.
+I think it is imperative that we prioritize sustainable performance to ensure a greener and more efficient future on Earth.

 ## Related projects to watch